FindMySchool LogoFindMySchool

 If you are comparing options across Suffolk, FindMySchool’s Map Search is useful here because rural travel times can differ substantially even across small distances, particularly at peak school run times.

-Leadership transition.
-Mr Simon O’Malley joined as head in September 2025, and the school has announced Mr Alex McCullough as head from September 2026.
-Any leadership change can bring shifts in emphasis, so families applying for 2026 entry should ask what is expected to remain consistent, and what may evolve.
+• Leadership transition.
+Mr Simon O'Malley joined as head in September 2025, and the school has announced Mr Alex McCullough as head from September 2026.
+Any leadership change can bring shifts in emphasis, so families applying around the transition should ask what is expected to remain consistent, and what may evolve.

 Orwell Park School suits families who want a prep that feels expansive in every sense: space, co curricular choice, and confidence building opportunities that go beyond the classroom.
 The 13+ pathway is a clear strength, backed by published destination outcomes and scholarship successes, and boarding is substantial enough to feel like a genuine community rather than an occasional service.
 Best suited to pupils who will lean into activity, outdoor life, and structured independence, including those considering senior boarding later.